Augmented Sliced Wasserstein Distances: Introduction

 An alternative approach is to approximate the Wasserstein distance through \emph{slicing}, i.e. linearly projecting, the distributions to be compared.
 The sliced Wasserstein distance (SWD) \citep{bonneel2015sliced} is defined as the expected value of Wasserstein distances between one-dimensional random projections of high-dimensional distributions.
-The SWD shares similar theoretical properties with the Wasserstein distance \citep{bonnotte2013unidimensional} and is computationally efficient since the Wasserstein distance in one-dimensional space has a closed form solution based on sorting. \citet{deshpande2019max} extends the sliced Wasserstein distance to the max-sliced Wasserstein distance (max-SWD), by finding a single projection direction with the maximal distance between projected samples.
-In \citet{nguyen2020distributional}, the distributional sliced Wasserstein distance (DSWD) finds a distribution of projections that maximizes the expected distances over these projections.
+The SWD shares similar theoretical properties with the Wasserstein distance \citep{bonnotte2013unidimensional} and is computationally efficient since the Wasserstein distance in one-dimensional space has a closed-form solution based on sorting. \citep{deshpande2019max} extends the sliced Wasserstein distance to the max-sliced Wasserstein distance (Max-SWD), by finding a single projection direction with the maximal distance between projected samples.
 The subspace robust Wasserstein distance extends the idea of slicing to projecting distributions on linear subspaces \citep{paty2019subspace}.
-However, the linear nature of these projections usually leads to low projection efficiency of the resulted metrics in high-dimensional spaces \citep{deshpande2019max,liutkus2019sliced,kolouri2019generalized}.
+However, the linear nature of these projections usually leads to low projection efficiency of the resulted metrics in high-dimensional spaces \citep{deshpande2019max,kolouri2019generalized}.